seemoo-lab/nexmon/README.md

   * **Note:** With this setting, you can toggle between Monitor mode and Managed mode with: `nexutil -m2` and `nexutil -m0`
   * **Note:** It is possible to connect to an access point using our modified driver and firmware, just set the wireless interface in Managed mode.

+# How to build the utilities
+To build the utilities such as nexmon or dhdutil for Android, you need to download the **old** NDK version 11c, extract it and export the environment variable `NDK_ROOT` pointing to the directory where you extracted the NDK files.

 # How to extract the ROM
 The Wi-Fi firmware consists of a read-only part stored in the ROM of every Wi-Fi chip and another part that is loaded by the driver into the RAM.
 To analyze the whole firmware, one needs to extract the ROM.
 There are two options to do this.
 Either you write a firmware patch that simply copies the contents of the ROM to RAM and then